B-Real

 Louis Mario Freese (born June 2, 1970), known by his stage name B-Real, is an American rapper.
 Since 1991, he has been one of two lead rappers in the hip hop group Cypress Hill, along with Sen Dog.
-He has also been a part of the rap metal band Kush (2000–2002), the hip hop supergroup Serial Killers (2013-present) and the rap rock supergroup Prophets of Rage (2016–2019).
+He has also been a part of the rap metal band Kush (2000–2002), the hip hop supergroup Serial Killers (2013–present) and the rap rock supergroup Prophets of Rage (2016–2019).
 He has released a variety of solo mixtapes, as well as two solo albums: Smoke n Mirrors (2009) and Tell You Something (2020).

 Early life

-Born in Los Angeles to a Mexican father and a Cuban mother, B-Real moved with his sister and mother out of his father's home to South Gate, California at the age of five.
+Born in Los Angeles to a Mexican father and Afro-Cuban mother, B-Real moved with his sister and mother out of his father's home to South Gate at the age of five.
 He later lived in Bell, California.
 Before dropping out of Bell High School, he befriended future Cypress Hill members Sen Dog and Mellow Man Ace (who later left the group to go solo) and became an active member of the Family Swan Bloods, known as the Neighborhood Family Bloods at that time.
 At the age of 17, Freese was shot in a gang-related shooting with a hollow-point .22 caliber bullet, which punctured his lung.

+B-Real was married to his long time girlfriend in August 2008 in Los Angeles, California.
+They have one daughter together (born in 2010).
+He also has an adult son, from a previous relationship.
+He is the cousin of Professional Boxer Michael Carbajal.